mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-terminal.md

 ![dlv debug](images/dlv-debug-7.jpg)

-In the headless scenarios mentioned above, the debugger  is now:
+In the headless scenario mentioned above, the debugger  is now:
 - listening on port  2345  for any extra debugger clients (for --accept-multiclient )
 - using  v2  of the api
-- running in headless mode and accept connections from multiple clients
+- running in headless mode and accepts connections from multiple clients
 - logging output to the terminal
-- started in the paused state (adding the --continue flag will start executing the code immediately)
+- started in the paused state (adding the **--continue** flag will start executing the code immediately)
 - The debugger client ( VSCode, delve ,Jetbrains etc) issues debugging commands through the api

 Once the debugger client is connected, you can continue to set break-points, step through the code, etc.